dkkundu/Blockstak/README.md

    docker compose up --build
    ```

-2. The FastAPI app will be available on port `9000`.
+2. The FastAPI app will be available on the port specified in the `.env` file under `FASTAPI_HOST_PORT`.
+By default, this is set to `8000`.

 ---